Veterans shop free of charge at the annual Christmas Store event

 Click here for updates on this story

-ROGERS, Ark.
-(KFSM) -- For about 50 years the American Legion Auxiliary has hosted a Christmas store for veterans.
+ROGERS, AR (KFSM) -- For about 50 years the American Legion Auxiliary has hosted a Christmas store for veterans.

 This year, COVID-19 created some obstacles but thankfully veterans in need will still get to shop for loved ones.
 You can find the Christmas Store for veterans at the Rogers American Legion Post 100 on Persimmon Street.